Last update : 26/1/2023

 Generally, there's not much problems with the X3N, aside from:

-- The shit bootloader unlocking protocol & EDL recovery issues inherent in most Xiaomi phones, including the F1 & X3P.
+- The shit bootloader unlocking & EDL recovery issues inherent in most Xiaomi phones, including the F1 & X3P.

 - Also adding in some stuttering caused by the fact that Snapdragon 732G is just a somewhat upscaled Snapdragon 730 - an upper midrange SoC.
 It's random & you may not detect it sometimes (unless you're on MIUI where it happens often).
-Let's just say you do not want to duel the swordmasters in Shimousa, farm / speedrun in any GPU-intensive areas (Camelot's Holy City Districts immediately comes to mind since I noticed the framerate went down hard there, only returning to normal whenever a Servant does their NPs), deploy and/or fight a Servant with GPU-intensive NP, or some combo (or all of them) of the mentioned things if you're playing Fate/GO using the X3N.
+Let's just say you do not want to duel the swordmasters in Shimousa (or deathmatch in Heian-kyo?), farm / speedrun in any GPU-intensive areas (Camelot's Holy City Districts immediately comes to mind since I noticed the framerate went down hard there, only returning to normal whenever a Servant does their NPs), deploy and/or fight a Servant with GPU-intensive NP, or some combo (or all of them) of the mentioned things if you're playing Fate/GO using the X3N.

 - Random hard-bricking due to shitty QC allowing defective X3s to be released.